daochenzha/rapid/README.md

 ```

 ## Installation
 Please make sure that you have **Python 3.5+** installed.
-First, Clone the repo with
+First, clone the repo with
 ```
 git clone https://github.com/daochenzha/rapid.git
 cd rapid